big-shadow/batch-cryptor/README.md

 # batch-cryptor

 This bash program is used to batch encrypt and deploy file structures recursivley into monitored folders (Google Drive, OneDrive, etc).
+*Don't be a very silly jackass and forget to delete your bash - or shell of choice's - history after using this.*

 ## Examples